Ant-tree/Ant-TagCloud/README.md

 ### Row length

-AntCloudTag will determine the column based on text length, so you should manage the max length for each row.
+AntTagCloud will determine the column based on text length, so you should manage the max length for each row.

 ```java
 //Set default row max length into 15 letters